dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T863: Social security must be fair and efficient.
+### T863: Social security regulations ensure fair and efficient use.

 |Support|
 |---|